GatorGauge/GatorGauge/README.md

 as well as all current files, and then analyze the comments, code, and commit logs as follows.

+#### Reflections

+GatorGauge analyzes student reflections from downloaded repositories.
+It does Gensim analysis on relevant topics within the reflection documents.
+Sentiment analysis is also implemented in the system in order to obtain the overall feeling on all the reflections on the labs or practicals.

 #### Comments

 GatorGauge will, across all downloaded repositories, analyze and return to the